simonwhitaker/goo-website/src/content/blog/0011-quick-git-server.md

 ## Step 1: Create the git user

 The steps on how to do this will vary depending on your operating system.
+The git user doesn't need (indeed, shouldn't have) administrator or sudo privileges, a plain old user account will do fine.

 For the sake of simplicity, on the server I just opened System Preferences > Accounts and added a new user, setting their username to git and giving them a suitably strong password.

 (That's not a perfect solution: it sets git up as a regular user so e.g. they appear in the login screen, but it works fine for me.
 If you want to create a user who doesn't appear in the login screen you can search online for how to do that.)

 ## Step 2: Set up passwordless SSH